ldn-softdev/jtc/Walk-path tutorial.md

 "five"
 ```
 ##
 As it was mentioned, the quantifier indices may take values from the namespaces.
-Namespaces will be covered laters,
+Namespaces will be covered later,
 when  _directives_ covered, for now just take it: one way to set a value to the namespace is `<var:value>v`.

 So, let's repeat the last example, but now using quantifier indices references in the namespaces: